peytoncordero/DRI25/command-line.md

 Text without any encoding.

 -Rich text
-Text that contains encoding, proprietary or open, for formatting the tex in terms of fonts, colors, etc.
+Text that contains encoding, proprietary or open, for formatting the text in terms of fonts, colors, etc.

 -Text editor
 Programs used for creating plain text.